Donate

 IPCC Collections

-Did you know that the Center’s multi-faceted Collection is comprised of more than 4,500 pieces of pottery, jewelry, textiles, baskets, photographs, prints, paintings, and archaeological artifacts?
-Our collection is also the home to more than 20 murals by great Pueblo artists.
+Over 4,500 pieces of pottery, jewelry, textiles, baskets, photographs, paintings, and artifacts highlight Pueblo history and creativity.
+Our collection is also home to more than 20 murals by great Pueblo artists.
 These vibrant works of art vividly convey the role of the seasons, dance, harvest, agriculture, and animals in Pueblo life.
 Our collection represents the Pueblo people’s dynamic, ever-evolving history, and we work to preserve this heritage and share it with future generations.
 Our collection of invaluable objects is an essential part of our past, present, and future.
 Your support provides our Collection Team the resources to appropriately and responsibly care for our Pueblo art collection and pertinent objects and their records for use in perpetuity.

 < back to the top